Petition to Reduce Child Hot Car Deaths – KidsAndCars.org

 Prevention and Awareness is Our Best Defense

-KidsAndCars.org is an organization that not only gives real life examples and reminders of how to keep your child safe in the car, but they also work tirelessly to raise funds and get petitions signed to fund safety technology research for safer cars for our children.
-Currently, they are circulating a petition to provide funding for research and development of innovative technology; identify, evaluate and test new technology to accelerate implementation of the most feasible and effective solutions; and require installation of technology in all vehicles and/or child safety seats to prevent children from being left alone in vehicles.
+KidsAndCars.org is an organization that not only gives real-life examples and reminders of how to keep your child safe in the car but also works tirelessly to raise funds and get petitions signed to fund safety technology research for safer cars for our children.
+Currently, they are circulating a petition to provide funding for research and development of innovative technology; identify, evaluate and test new technology to accelerate the implementation of the most feasible and effective solutions; and require installation of technology in all vehicles and/or child safety seats to prevent children from being left alone in vehicles.

-Even if you do not sign the petition, visit KidsAndCars.org for practical tips for preventing child injuries and deaths.
-I was surprised when I read the helpful reminders on the KidsAndCars.org website, and I have incorporated many of the tips in to my life.
+Visit KidsAndCars.org for practical tips for preventing child injuries and deaths.
+I was surprised when I read the helpful reminders on the KidsAndCars.org website, and I have incorporated many of the tips into my life.
 As I’m not the parent who usually chauffeurs our children to their various activities, I am the parent who could most likely “forget”.
 Truly, I have nightmares about this very thing.
-Inadvertently harming your own child is unthinkable, thus, awareness and prevention is our best defense against these tragic events.
+Inadvertently harming your own child is unthinkable, thus, awareness and prevention are our best defense against these tragic events.
 Join me in supporting KidsAndCars.org and child safety organizations to promote safety for all children!

-If you would like more information on how to get involved with KidsAndCars.org, visit our website, allinjuryattorney.com or give us a call!
-We welcome suggestions and feedback in supporting this great organization and promoting safety for all children.
-Reach one of our attorneys seven days a week, toll free (314) 276-1681 or locally (314) 276-1681
+If you would like more information on how to get involved with KidsAndCars.org, visit our website or give us a call! =We welcome suggestions and feedback in supporting this great organization and promoting safety for all children.
+Reach one of our attorneys seven days a week at (314) 276-1681.